-Master's to PhD Track is open to registered nurses with a master's degree in nursing or a related field.
-This program prepares nurse researchers with the ability to conduct clinical and translational research within a multidisciplinary setting, and nursing faculty for careers in teaching and research.
+Master's to PhD Pathway is open to individuals with a Master's degree in nursing or a related field.

-See individual academic programs for further information about programs, tracks and specialties, course sequences, admission, and selected policies and procedures.
+See individual academic programs for further information about programs, pathways, tracks and subtracks, course sequences, admission, and selected policies and procedures.